yourkarma/fex/README.md

     account_number:  "xxx",
     meter_number:    "xxx",
   },

+  # optional:
   mode: "test", # or "production"

-  # optional:
+  # see Savon for more information about these
   client: {
     logger:        Rails.logger,
     log_level:     "info",